lauraramirez220612/TeamFourHYF/planning/wireframe.md

 # Wireframe

-As part of the our planning stage to recreate the **Hack Your Future website** , we make four pages of wireframe based on the identified backlog.
+As part of our planning stage to recreate the **Hack Your Future website** , we make four pages of wireframe based on the identified backlog.

-# Clients
+## Clients:

 * Can learn about the organization service and background
 * Can register as: